 A program manager manages multiple projects, and sometimes multiple programs while a project manager manages the teams responsible for fulfilling the project and achieving its deliverables.

 Generally speaking, a program manager has broader responsibilities than the project manager.
-Therefore, the tools they use are focused on either the macro, for the program manager, or the micro, for the project manager.
+Therefore, the program management tools they use are focused on either the macro, for the program manager, or the micro, for the project manager.

 Here’s a breakdown of the roles.